transitiverobotics/transitive-utils/docs/common.md

 ## topicMatch

-match a slash-separated topic with a selector using +XYZ for (named) wildcards.
+Match a slash-separated topic or path array with a selector using +XYZ for (named) wildcards.
 Return the matching result.

 #### Parameters